We’ve said it before and we'll say it again:

 There is no such thing as the ‘best’ sleeping mat – or any piece of gear, for that matter!

-Look, if we only cared about profits, we’d say OUR sleeping mat is the best and leave it at that.
+Look, if we only cared about profits, we’d say OUR insulated sleeping mats are the best and leave it at that.
 But, we won’t.

 Our top priority is equipping you with the knowledge to make the decision about which sleeping mat is best for YOU.
 Maybe that’s one of our sleeping mats.
 Or, maybe it’s not.
 We’ve got your back, either way.